-An academic year and a contract year shall be defined as the date on which an Early Fall term or Fall semester begins until midnight on the day before the next Early Fall term or Fall semester begins.
+An academic year and a contract year shall be defined as the date on which a Fall semester begins until midnight on the day before the next Fall semester begins.

 D. Timelines and Working Days

 Throughout this document, unless otherwise specified, time limitations expressed in days shall exclude Saturdays, Sundays, holidays and periods when College classes are not in session.
 If a certain specified date falls on a Saturday, Sunday or holiday, or period when College classes are not in session, the date shall be extended to the next working day.